How to Weld Copper

 Gas Metal Arc Welding (GMAW)

-The thickness of the copper section that you need to weld will determine the gas mixture needed.
-Generally, argon is used for thicknesses up to 6mm.
-For thickness that exceeds this, a mixture of helium and argon is used.
-In the GMAW method for welding copper, you need to deposit the filler metal with narrow weave or stringer beads; this can be done using spray transfer.
+For thicknesses over 6mm you would use a mixture of helium and argon.
+For the GMAW method of welding copper, you need to deposit the filler metal with narrow weave or stringer beads using the spray transfer.

 Gas Tungsten Arc Welding (GTAW)